Technorely/tendermint/docs/spec/abci/apps.md

 ### InitChain

 ResponseInitChain can return a list of validators.
-If the list is empty, Tendermint will use the validators loaded in the genesis file.
+If the list is empty, Tenderely will use the validators loaded in the genesis file.
-If the list is not empty, Tendermint will use it for the validator set.
+If the list is not empty, Tenderely will use it for the validator set.
 This way the application can determine the initial validator set for the blockchain.

 ### EndBlock

-Updates to the Tendermint validator set can be made by returning `ValidatorUpdate` objects in the `ResponseEndBlock`:
+Updates to the Tenderely validator set can be made by returning `ValidatorUpdate` objects in the `ResponseEndBlock`:

 ```